OWASP/www-project-ai-security-and-privacy-guide/owaspaiwiki.md

 **OWASP AI Wiki**
-Living document for worldwide AI security exchange Input to the EU AI act, ISO/IEC 27090 and more
+Living document for worldwide AI security exchange.
+Input to the EU AI act, ISO/IEC 27090, and more.

 **This document**
 This document discusses AI cyber security threats and controls.